 - The council members who attended the events were shocked about the hardship that people faced in Amsterdam.
 They had little idea that it was difficult for people to exist in the city.
 Some have already made promises to change policy.

-- Over 600 feedback surveys were gathered.
+- Just under 600 feedback surveys were gathered.
 Some people gave feedback that they thought the team was working with local government representatives and therefore couldn’t be trusted.
 The team intends to be clearer about its independence.

 - They will take a month to reflect on what they’ve learned and to improve the process ahead of starting a new project in July.